gasparl/neatstats/EXAMPLE.md

 (The values for _subject_num_, _condition_, _age_, and _gender_ are of course constant for each participant, i.e., have same value in every row.)

-The script that is presented in detail below, is available in full, with only brief inline comments, at https://osf.io/49sq5/ (as "example_analysis.R").
+The script that is below presented step by step and described in detail, is also available with only brief inline comments at https://osf.io/49sq5/ (as "example_analysis.R").

 ### Processing the data